 |802.11ac (2012)||1 GBps (through multiple channels and frequencies)|

-As you can see, 802.11ac is the way to go these day– over the next couple of months, it’ll replaced the older 802.11a/b/g networks, and offers much improved speed, coverage and reliability.
-In general, 802.11n is at least twice as fast than its predessor “n” while promising theoretical speeds of up to 1000 Mbp/s.
+As you can see, 802.11ac is the way to go these days.
+Over the next couple of months, it’ll replace the older 802.11a/b/g networks, and offers much improved speed, coverage and reliability.
+In general, 802.11ac is at least twice as fast than its predessor “n” while promising theoretical speeds of up to 1000 Mbp/s.

 If you’re suffering from a low network bandwidth, be sure to pick a router and Wi-Fi adapters that supports at least the 802.11n specification.
 If you bought a PC or laptop within the last couple of years, it’ll (very likely) have a 802.11ac wireless adapter.
 To go check, simply fire up Device-Manager…

 …or take a look at your hardware specification sheet, for example:

 If your adapter does not support 802.11n or ac but your router does, it’ll obviously use the lower N, G, B or even A modes.
 So make sure that all parts of your wireless chain are “n” compatible!

 When shopping for a new network adapter or a router that supports 802.11ac, you should take the following three tips into consideration.